StePoli-00/Promoter-and-Enhancer-Classifier/README.md

 example:
 python extract_promoters.py -g GRCh38.p14.genome.fa -b human_epdnew_xxxxxx.bed -l 100 -o Desktop/folder
 ```
+>
-> Since this script is used to generate dataset with sequence of variabile length for the Transfomer, by omitting -l parameter will cut promoter sequence of length: 5,10,20,100,200,1000,2000.<br>
+**note**: Since this script is used to generate dataset with sequence of variabile length for the Transfomer, by omitting -l parameter will cut promoter sequence of length: 5,10,20,100,200,1000,2000.<br>
 In your case this paramter is **mandatory**
 4. Create csv dataset which contains promoter and enhancer sequence.
 In the previous folder run **create_csv_dataset.py**
 ```sh